°Ç¸ç³Ô¹Ï

 Published 4 September 2024

-Last updated 17 March 2026 show all updates
+Last updated 17 March 2026 Show all updates

 2. You can use these vaccines in Northern Ireland: updated guidance to include the rules you must follow.